NotTodaySatan0/LearningRepoPrac2/LearningLog.md

 ### Motivation for our Hack:

 Information technology is just that **Information**.
 Learning how to store, organize, ignore and utilize information is a must for all developers.
 It is also something I wish was focused on more.
-I particularly wanted to look into databases one of the most efficient way to store and organize data.
+I particularly wanted to look into databases one of the most efficient way to store and organize large quantities of data.

 ### Background knowledge:

-SQL is the most important thing to know when dealing with databases
+SQL is the most important thing to know when dealing with databases.
+Good introduction to SQL if it is not something you have dealt with before are [video intro](https://www.youtube.com/watch?v=h0nxCDiD-zg) and [w3schools](https://www.w3schools.com/sql/default.asp).
-### ScheduleYouLater:

 ### ScheduleYouLater:
 <hr>
 Motivation (10%): Why learn it?
 Background (10%): What do you need to know before starting?
 Include